elastic/kibana/packages/kbn-config-schema/README.md

 const valueSchema = regexSchema(/^[a-z0-9_-]+$/);
 ```

 Custom validation function is run _only after_ all built-in validations passed.
-It should either return `string` as an error message
+It should either return a `string` as an error message
 to denote the failed validation or not return anything at all (`void`) otherwise.
 Please also note that `validate` function is synchronous.

-Another use case for custom validation functions is when schema depends on some run-time data:
+Another use case for custom validation functions is when the schema depends on some run-time data:

 ```typescript
 const gesSchema = randomRunTimeSeed => schema.string({